milkschen/leviosam2/README.md

-# levioSAM: efficient liftint over alignments
+# levioSAM: efficient lift-over of alignments

 LevioSAM uses a VCF or a chain file to lift over alignments efficiently.